Professional Clinical Training

 Office of Professional Training Liaison for Practicum

-Office of Professional Training Liaison for Internship
+Office of Professional Training Internship Training Director

 In the Clinical Psychology PhD Program in Los Angeles, designing, implementing and evaluating research are core skills that are taught to make our students thrive in their respective professional communities.
 Beginning in their first year of the program, students choose their own topic of scholarship for a research practicum course sequence.
 This practicum allows them to be mentored in a small group (usually 6-8) of students that are assigned to one faculty member based on common content and/or methodological interests.